Health Care Providers

 Tana left University of Guelph with her diploma in agricultural economics in 1983 and came to Calgary to start her career as a financial planner.
 She eventually left that field to become an active owner and practice administrator at Westmount Animal Clinic Inc. where she remains today.
 Besides being involved with her family and supporting their many activities, she is a Veterinary Assistant Program instructor at Robertson College and tries to find some time for her many interests.

-Brittany B. – Veterinary Assistant and Pet Nutrition Counsellor
+Brooke B. – Veterinary Assistant and Pet Nutrition Counsellor

 Dani W. – Veterinary Assistant